PengchengShi1220/NexToU/README.md

 cd nnUNet-2.0 && pip install -e .
 ```

 If you're using the `3d_fullres_nextou` configuration, make sure to update your `nnUNet_preprocessed/DatasetXX/nnUNetPlans.json` file.
 The channel count should be a multiple of 3.
-You can add the following JSON snippet to your existing `nnUNetPlans.json`:
+You can add the following JSON snippet to your existing `nnUNetPlans.json`.
+Have a look at the example provided in the following link: [nnUNetPlans.json](https://github.com/PengchengShi1220/NexToU/blob/0e9f558c97044917a2353d81133dd39e1b003c8d/nnUNetPlans.json#L426):

 ```json
 "3d_fullres_nextou": {